Complete Bathroom Painting Guide: Walls to Finishing Touches

 Why It Matters: You want a clean wall, ensuring the paint holds up well and lasts long.
 Any dirt, grime, or mould on the surface may affect the sticking of the paint.

 How to Clean: Cleanse the walls with a mild detergent mixed in water, abrading them.
-Make sure to clean off all areas with visible dirt or staining and any existing soap scum or mold.
+Make sure to clean off all areas with visible dirt or staining and any existing soap scum or mould.
 Then, wash down the walls with clean water, letting them dry thoroughly before you proceed.

 Prepare Your Space